rob-myers/rob-myers.github.io/docs/plan.md

   > https://rogue-markup.imgix.net/
   > https://console.cloud.google.com/storage/browser/rogue-markup;tab=objects?project=rogue-markup

+- nav door issues (post nav door stitching)
+  - ✅ only 2 door tris should have doorId
+  - ✅ navnode has roomId if has a vertex in room
+  - ✅ warn if nav node doorId/roomId's fail constraints
+  - ✅ light changes when nav to door then back
+  - ✅ light changes when moving either way thru hull door
+  - ✅ light changes when move through hull door
+  - ✅ light changes when nav from hull door back
+  - ✅ do not backtrack when finish inside hull door
+  - ✅ do not backtrack when continue from inside hull door
 - nav continued
   - ✅ clean away old local nav + renaming
   - ✅ no need to compute sofars